LaudRam/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Task 6: A script that creates a directory in a directory
 * Task 7: A script for moving a file between directories
 * Task 8: A script for deleting a file
+* Task 9: A script for deleting a directory